quantiota/Raspberry-Pi-AI-Agent-Host/README.md

 # Raspberry Pi AI Agent Host

+The AI Agent Host was tested on DietPi.
+No other Linux distributions have been tested.
 The AI Agent Host offers several features that make it an ideal environment for AI development on a Raspberry Pi 4 with 8GB RAM:

 1. **Modular Environment**: The AI Agent Host is built as a module-based system, allowing different components to be added or removed based on the requirements of the project.
 This is perfect for the customizable nature of Raspberry Pi.